- Learn the widely used technique of dimension reduction which is Principal Component Analysis (PCA)

-In simple words, principal component analysis is a method of extracting important variables (in form of components) from a large set of variables available in a data set.
-It extracts low dimensional set of features from a high dimensional data set with a motive to capture as much information as possible.
-With fewer variables, visualization also becomes much more meaningful.
+In simple words, PCA is a method of obtaining important variables (in form of components) from a large set of variables available in a data set.
+It extracts low dimensional set of features by taking a projection of irrelevant dimensions from a high dimensional data set with a motive to capture as much information as possible.
+With fewer variables obtained while minimising the loss of information, visualization also becomes much more meaningful.
 PCA is more useful when dealing with 3 or higher dimensional data.

 It is always performed on a symmetric correlation or covariance matrix.
 This means the matrix should be numeric and have standardized data.

 Let’s understand it using an example:

 Let’s say we have a data set of dimension 300 (n) × 50 (p). n represents the number of observations and p represents number of predictors.
 Since we have a large p = 50, there can be

 p(p-1)/2 scatter plots i.e more than 1000 plots possible to analyze the variable relationship.
 Wouldn’t is be a tedious job to perform exploratory analysis on this data ?